-Russia’s President, Vladimir Putin, ordered a deliberate campaign, carefully constructed, to undermine our election.
+WARNER: Russia’s President Vladimir Putin ordered a deliberate campaign carefully constructed to undermine our election.

 The senior senator from Virginia, Democrat Mark Warner, is working with Republicans to investigate Russian meddling.

-We’re all targets of a sophisticated and capable adversary.
+BURR: We’re all targets of a sophisticated and capable adversary….

 …what does Senator Mark Warner say now?

 ‘Firing Line with Margaret Hoover’ is made possible by…

 HOOVER: Welcome to Firing Line, Senator Mark Warner.

 WARNER: Thank you for having me.